gorpo/spotify-playlist-download/README.md

 # Spotify Playlist Downloader
-Downloads songs listed on a spotify playlist from youtube.
-Uses scrapy, selenium and youtube_dl also uses a library called ffmpeg (link below).
+Downloads songs as listed on a spotify playlist from youtube.
+Uses scrapy, selenium (need chrome webdriver) and youtube_dl.
+It also uses a library called ffmpeg to convert from webm (without video) to mp3 (link below).
 By changing the type inside the spider you can download the entire video and dont convert it.

 ## Chrome webdriver 79 included, if you have another chrome version you need to download it on: https://chromedriver.chromium.org/downloads